-A decline in trade between Singapore and Gulf Cooperation Council (GCC) countries isn’t dampening the optimism which trade officials from both sides are feeling about a newly ratified free trade agreement.
+A decline in trade between Singapore and Gulf Cooperation Council (GCC) countries isn’t dampening the optimism which trade officials from both Singapore and gulf economies are feeling about a newly ratified free trade agreement.

 Nevertheless, business communities on both sides are still looking forward to working with each other in areas which were previously restricted.